 The research is clear, if you like your therapist, therapy has a good chance of working.
 So, don’t rule out your gut.
-Meet the therapist (I offer a free 20 min consult) and don’t just ask questions but take note of how you feel in the therapist’s presence.
+In your first session with the therapist, ask about the therapist’s approach while also making note of how you feel in the therapist’s presence.
 Does it feel good?
 If so, then check out my next several tips.
 If not, then I recommend a couple things.
 1. Therapy often doesn’t feel very good.
 Emotions can run high and sometimes it’s hard to think clearly.
 It’s possible you will need a session or two to figure out whether you fit with the therapist.
 2. Sometimes your gut instinct is right on…especially if the therapist doesn’t fit the next five points.

 Relationships are a two way street.
 Laying blame at the feet of one partner by focusing too much on their internal mental health or moral character is a clue that your therapist isn’t trained to view your marriage as a system of interaction.
 (This is not to say you don’t have legitimate grievances.
 The art is figuring out how we might be inadvertently influencing our partner to be their worst self.)
 Trouble with blame is, when we think of marriage in terms of victims and perpetrators it often means the only hope for the marriage is if the perpetrator changes.
 What therefore is the victim supposed to do except wait around helplessly?
 Thankfully, even in situations where one partner has committed a huge mistake, the way forward (besides necessary restitution and unlimited patience for the offended partner’s grief process) is almost always about some sort of cooperation and mutual responsibility taking.
 My advice: find a therapist who will invite you to work just as hard as your partner.
 Good couples therapists are allies of the marriage — not cheerleaders for one partner.